Indian Trail High School and Academy

 Indian Trail High School and Academy is a public high school in Kenosha, Wisconsin, part of the Kenosha Unified School District.
 Unlike the other high schools in the district, ITHS/A houses a comprehensive high school and an alternative school under one roof; both schools share the music and physical education programs and some academic and elective classes such as foreign languages and Advanced Placement (AP) classes.

 History

 The original plan

-The school opened in 1998 as Indian Trail Academy.
-The school took its name from the nearby Indian trail which sat just east of the building, where Green Bay Road now sits.
+In September 1996, amidst a period of rapid growth in the district, a referendum was held for a new comprehensive high school.
+When this referendum failed, planning began on a new magnet high school, and in the summer of 1997, ground was broken for the new building.
+Taking its name from the nearby Indian trail which sat just east of the building, where Green Bay Road now sits, Indian Trail Academy opened on September 2, 1998.

 The original building was a college preparatory school, offering three thematic Houses (later called Academies), or "schools within a school": Communications, Business and International Studies, and Biotechnology and Environmental Studies (see below for programming).
 The school was designed with class integration and collaboration in mind: small classrooms were joined by large, open Research and Development areas, with adjoining corners left open such that the classrooms were open to one another and to the R&D space.
 Students looking to attend ITA had to apply for admittance in much the same way as they would apply for college.